FOLLOW US ON FACEBOOK

 Anna, Aston, Leila, Christian and Nathan!
 We hope you have a wonderful day!

-Class V.I.P awards for Week 8 - Sienna and Aidan!
+Class V.I.P awards for Week 9 - Maddie.
+L and Jake!
 Congratulations to you both.

-- Our Letterland sounds were: 'all' and 'al'
+- Our Letterland sounds were: 'ee' and 'ea'

 - Worked hard on our Power Point presentations on a state or territory of our choice